 The Cuttub minar near Delhi on 16-10-1799 - Antiquities Of India.
 Twelve Views From The Drawings Of Thomas Daniell R.A. & F.S.A.
 Engraved By Himself And William Daniell

-Bells which are used in Hindu worship are sculptured on the lower part of the basement storey - Hindu motifs like the bells, chains or lotuses exist because materials from the adjacent Hindu temples were used in the construction of the Minar, and also because Hindu labourers were employed.
-Moreover, there are no other Pillars of Hindu origin except the Pillar of Chittorgarh, even that has no similarity with the Qutb.
+Bells used in Hindu worship are sculpted on the lower part of the basement - Hindu motifs such as bells, chains and lotuses, as well as Nagari inscriptions are present in the Qutb Minar due to the employment of Hindu laborers.
+Furthermore, there are no other pillars of Hindu origin apart from the Pillar of Chittorgarh, and even that does not bear any resemblance to the Qutb.

 Why it is called Qutb Minar?

-There are two popular legends regarding it's name: Some people say it is named after Qutub-ud-din Aibak; some others say it is named after Khwaja Qutbuddin Bakhtiar Kaki a 13th-century sufi saint.
-However, in contemporary Persian records, it is mentioned as the Minar of the Jami Mosque of Delhi, now known as the Quwwat-ul-Islam Mosque.
-Muhammad Shafi Warid, who wrote his Mirat-i Waridat in 1734, calls it Minar-i-Shamsi ie, the minar of Iltutmish.
+There are two popular legends surrounding the origin of the name Qutb Minar: Some people say it is named after Qutub-ud-din Aibak; while others claim it is named after Khwaja Qutbuddin Bakhtiar Kaki, a 13th-century sufi saint.
+However, contemporary Persian records refer to it as the Minar of the Jami Mosque of Delhi, now known as the Quwwat-ul-Islam Mosque.
+Muhammad Shafi Warid, who wrote his Mirat-i Waridat in 1734, calls it Minar-i-Shamsi, or the minar of Iltutmish.

 The name 'Cuttub Minar' was first used by Ensign James Blunt, an engineer, in 1794 (Asiatic Researches).
-Blunt was followed by the British Painter Thomas Daniell.
-Thomas Daniell made a painting of the Minar in 1799 with the title "Cuttub Minar" for his 'Antiquities Of India'.
-We thus conclude that it was the British who named this minar "Qutb".
+Blunt was followed by the British Painter Thomas Daniell, who immortalized the minar in a painting in 1799, titling it "Cuttub Minar" for his 'Antiquities Of India'.
+This evidence suggests that it was the British who gave this majestic minar its name.

-There are many Arabic and Nagari inscriptions on the Minar; the names of Hindu masons and carpenters occur in the inscriptions in addition to Fazl, son of Abul Maali the Mutawalli (Manager) and Muhammad Amir Koh the supervisor.
-We can conclude that though the Sultans ordered to build the Minar, the artisans were chiefly Hindus.
+There are many Arabic and Nagari inscriptions on the Minar, including the names of Hindu masons and carpenters, as well as Fazl, son of Abul Maali the Mutawalli (Manager), and Muhammad Amir Koh the supervisor.
+This evidence suggests that, while the Sultans commissioned the Minar's construction, the artisans responsible for its creation were predominantly Hindus.

 Purpose of Construction:

 On the second storey of the Qutb Minar, there is a verse from the Koran regarding the call to prayer, "O! true believers, when ye were called to prayer on the Day of Assembly, hasten to the commemoration of God and leave merchandising....The reward of God is better than any sport or merchandise, and God is the best provider".
-This alone proves that the Qutb Minar was the Mazina of the Quwwat-ul-Islam mosque, though its lower gallery was used for that purpose [James Fergusson].
-Abul Fida calls the Minar as the Mazinah of the Jama Masjid of Delhi.
-It was also a Tower of Glory.
-To learn more, here are the descriptions of the Minar given by Amir Khusru and Muhammad Aufi:
+This alone proves that the Qutb Minar was the Mazina of the Quwwat-ul-Islam mosque, though its lower gallery was used for that purpose.
+Abul Fida also referred to the Minar as the Mazinah of the Jami Masjid of Delhi.
+It was also known as a Tower of Glory.
+To learn more, following are the descriptions of the Minar given by Amir Khusru and Muhammad Aufi: